TonyRipa/Fermat/README.md

 We simply have to be clear about the difference (and notate the difference) between the base language (complex, generic, …) and the meta-language (constraint language with symbols for unknowns).

 Alternatively, we may think of it as a hierarchy.
 Numbers are at the base of this hierarchy.
 Then a level up we have abstractions over numbers, which we wrote as lowercase x, and we called generics.
 Then a level up we have abstractions over generics, which we wrote as uppercase X.

+## Language Choice

+Prolog is a natural first choice, as it already distinguishes between variables like X and atoms x, by using upper-case and lower-case respectively.
+Some drawbacks include the fact that getting X to print as X consistently is difficult as the run-time controls variables.
+Furthermore, constraint programming requires programming hooks, with difficulty on the order of reflective programming.
+The strong native support for some convenient features comes at the price of higher cost of other features, which unfortunately are all but required for this project.

 ## Solution Set